 The growth in visitors to the website was steady and strong.
-In 2007, Huskycrew worked together with the Washington Athletic Department to bring the first global webcast of the Windermere Cup to computer screens around the world.
+In 2007, Huskycrew worked together with the Washington Athletic Department to bring the first global webcast of the Windermere Cup (and one of the first collegiate rowing events) to computer screens around the world.
 Also in 2007, thousands of visitors were online in June as Huskycrew provided the only live splits on the web of the major IRA events.
-In February 2008, the site changed the top-level domain from Huskycrew.com to Huskycrew.org, to better represent the non-profit status of the Stewards and the WRF.
+In February 2008, the site changed the top-level domain from Huskycrew.com to Huskycrew.org, to better represent the non-profit status of the Stewards and the HRF.

 With the advent of social media and the ease of real-time information, in 2015 the majority of the content on huskycrew.org was moved to the new Washington Rowing website (washingtonrowing.com), with huskycrew.org remaining as the main source for consistently updated history material, photos and collections.